MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 To install a same domain web site/app, the process is as follows:
 1. Origin site that triggers the installation must have installation permissions as it tries to install a cross-origin app.
 2. target site/app must comply with *[installability criteria](#installability-criteria), if any*.
-3. If the target content is a web app with a manifest, check if the domain is in the list of [allowed origins](#install-sources-manifest-field) to install said content.
-If the target content is not a web app, it can't be installed.
+3. If the target content is not a web app, it can't be installed.
-3. Prompt the user for install confirmation.
+4. Prompt the user for install confirmation.
 User is given a choice about whether to install the target content or not.
-4. If the users accepts, the content is installed.
+5. If the users accepts, the content is installed.
-5. UA default action post-install (generally the app will open/be added to homescreen/start menu/dock).
+6. UA default action post-install (generally the app will open/be added to homescreen/start menu/dock).

 ### The `navigator.getInstalledApps` method